Hong Kong Exchanges and Clearing : DATE OF BOARD MEETING | MarketScreener

 DATE OF BOARD MEETING

-The board (the "Board") of directors (the "Directors") of E-House (China) Enterprise Holdings Limited (the "Company") hereby announces that a meeting of the Board will be held on Monday, 26 August 2019, for the purposes of, among other matters, considering and approving the interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and its publication, and considering the payment of an interim dividend, if any.
+The board of directors (the "Board") of China Partytime Culture Holdings Limited 中國派對文化 控股有限公司 (the "Company") hereby announces that a meeting of the Board will be held on Thursday, 29 August 2019 for the purpose of, among other matters, considering and approving the announcement of the unaudited interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and considering the recommendation on the payment of an interim dividend, if appropriate.

 By order of the Board